ostdotcom/ost-sdk-php/README.md

 ```

 ### Recovery Owners Module
-End user’s brand tokens are held by a token holder contract that is controlled ("owned")
+A user’s brand tokens are held by a token holder contract that is controlled ("owned")
 by device manager; the device manager  is controlled ("owned") by device keys created
 and held by the user in their wallets; and if those keys are compromised, the device
 manager (which is a multi-signature contract) is programmed to allow replacement of a